Lbelus/CoderCloudEnv/README.md

 ## Setup your Codebase on cloud

+### Google drive with google-drive-ocamlfuse

+### OneDrive with rclone
+recommanded usage : archive for old project and files
 ```
 For this part we are going to mount OneDrive on your Ubuntu server using rclone
 This is an example, OneDrive has some limitation and was not made for this case usage.